 What international study abroad programs are available?

-In addition to these service trips, students are able to study abroad at Valor Korea (outside of Seoul) and Valor USA (outside of Portland, Oregon) for a term.
+All students participate in week-long mission trips in the spring that are cultural learning experiences.
+In addition, students are able to study abroad at Valor Korea (outside of Seoul) and Valor USA (near Portland, Oregon) for a term.

 One2One & Service Learning

 Does my student need to be a Christian to attend Valor Global Online?